metalogico/laravel-formello/docs/widgets.md

   - `choices`: array or callable returning `[value => label]`
 - When using AJAX
   - `tomselect`: array with
-    - `route`: URL used by Select2 AJAX
+    - `route`: URL used by Tom Select AJAX
     - `model`: FQCN used to preload current value(s) into choices
     - `label_field`: defaults to `name`
     - `value_field`: defaults to `id`
-    - `placeholder`: string for Select2 placeholder (default: "Select")
+    - `placeholder`: string for Tom Select placeholder (default: "Select")
     - `dropdownParent`: CSS selector for dropdown parent (default: `body`)
     - `theme`: theme string (default: `bootstrap-5` in the Bootstrap template)
     - Dependencies (optional)